rancher/rke2/docs/migration.md

 #### CoreDNS Configuration

-RKE1 adds several congiguration options for CoreDNS, migration-agent makes sure that these configs are migrated to a HelmchartConfig which will be used to configurre the CoreDNS helmChart:
+RKE1 adds several configuration options for CoreDNS, migration-agent makes sure that these configs are migrated to a HelmchartConfig which will be used to configure the CoreDNS helmChart:

 | CoreDNS Optinos                                      	|
 |--------------------------------------------	|